 Making Stories Come Alive

 Matthew Dicks is the internationally bestselling author, columnist, blogger, podcaster, playwright, and teacher.
-A 45-time Moth StorySLAM champion and 6-time Moth GrandSLAM champion, Matthew teaches storytelling and public speaking to individuals, corporations, universities, religious institutions, and school districts around the world.
-He consults with advertising agencies, documentarians, filmmakers, writers, and more.
-In his spare time, he is also a wedding DJ, minister and life coach.
+A 53-time Moth StorySLAM champion and 7-time Moth GrandSLAM champion, Matthew teaches storytelling and public speaking to individuals, corporations, universities, entrepreneurs, religious institutions, and school districts around the world.
+He also consults with advertising agencies, documentarians, filmmakers, writers, and more.

-Matthew Dicks is the internationally best-selling author of the novels Memoirs of an Imaginary Friend, Something Missing, Unexpectedly Milo, The Perfect Comeback of Caroline Jacobs, and Twenty-One Truths About Love as well as the nonfiction title Storyworthy: Engage, Teach, Persuade, and Change Your Life through the Power of Storytelling, and the upcoming The Other Mother and Cardboard Knight.
+Matthew Dicks is the internationally best-selling author of the novels Memoirs of an Imaginary Friend, Something Missing, Unexpectedly Milo, The Perfect Comeback of Caroline Jacobs, Twenty-One Truths About Love, and The Other Mother as well as the nonfiction title Storyworthy: Engage, Teach, Persuade, and Change Your Life through the Power of Storytelling, and the upcoming Someday Is Today and Cardboard Knight.

 Speak Up, Public Speaker, Podcasting